gabonator/LA104/readme.md

 ##### Web USB Oscilloscope

 Proud to announce the first oscilloscope in the world using the WebUsb technology (correct me if I am wrong)!
 Read about the webusb technology and the evolution of connection between [microcontroller and web browser](https://github.com/gabonator/Education/blob/master/2019/WebUsb/readme.md).
 Just run the 69webusb.elf, connect the USB cable and click on system notification to open the oscilloscope interface.
 No application installation is required.
-Prebuilt binaries can be found here: [apps_ds213/69_webusbosc/release](system/apps_ds213/69_webusbosc/release)
+Prebuilt binaries can be found here: [release 2019.12](https://github.com/gabonator/LA104/releases/tag/2019.12)

 ![WebUsb oscilloscope](resources/imgWebusb.png)